gsantopaolo/sentinel-AI/docs/ranker.md

 # Ranker Service

-## Overview
+## 1. Overview

-The `ranker` service is a crucial component of the Sentinel AI platform, responsible for intelligently ordering news events based on their relevance and timeliness.
-It acts as an intermediary between the `filter` service, which identifies and enriches relevant events, and downstream services like the [`api`](./api.md) and [`inspector`](./inspector.md), which consume ranked data.
+The `ranker` service is the core curation engine of the Sentinel AI platform.
+It is responsible for intelligently scoring and ordering news events based on their relevance and timeliness, ensuring that the most important and freshest content is prioritized for the end-user (e.g., an IT Manager).

-Its primary function is to:
+Its primary responsibilities are:
-1.  **Subscribe** to `filtered.events` from the [`filter` service](filter.md).
+1.  **Consume** `filtered.events` from the NATS JetStream, which are published by the [`filter` service](./filter.md).
-2.  **Compute** a deterministic ranking score for each event by balancing its "importance" (derived from LLM-based categorization) and "recency" (how recently it occurred).
+2.  **Calculate Scores**: For each event, it computes three distinct scores:
+    *   `importance_score`: Based on the event's categories.
+    *   `recency_score`: Based on the event's timestamp using an exponential decay model.
+    *   `final_score`: A configurable weighted average of the importance and recency scores.
-3.  **Persist** these calculated scores back into Qdrant, enriching the event's metadata.
+3.  **Enrich Data**: It persists these three scores back into the event's record in the Qdrant vector database.
-4.  **Publish** the newly ranked events as `ranked.events` to a NATS stream for consumption by other services.
+4.  **Publish Ranked Events**: It publishes a new `RankedEvent` message, containing the original event data plus the new scores, to the `ranked.events` NATS subject for consumption by downstream services like the [`inspector`](./inspector.md).

-## Core Functionality: Balancing Importance and Recency
+## 2. Core Functionality: The Scoring Algorithm

-The `ranker` service employs a configurable algorithmic approach to assign a `final_score` to each news event.
-This score is a weighted combination of two key factors:
+The `ranker` employs a deterministic, configurable algorithm to assign a `final_score`.
+This score is a weighted combination of two key factors, allowing for fine-tuned control over what content is prioritized.

-### 1. Importance Score
+### Importance Score

-The importance of an event is determined by its categories, which are assigned by the `filter` service using an LLM.
-The `ranker` service uses a predefined mapping of categories to numerical importance values, configured in `ranker_config.yaml`.
-This allows for flexible tuning of what topics are considered more "important" to the target audience (e.g., an IT manager).
+The importance of an event is a proxy for its relevance to the target audience.
+This is determined by the event's categories (assigned by the `filter` service).
+The `ranker_config.yaml` file maps specific categories to numerical importance values.

 **Example Configuration (`ranker_config.yaml`):**
 ```yaml